-The BYDV-PAV PCR amplified product was directly cloned into linearized and thymidylated pGEM-T-easy vector according to the Promega.
-The constructs were transformed into E. coli competent cells.
+The BYDV-PAV PCR amplified product was directly cloned into linearized and thymidylated pGEM-T-easy vector according Promega kit cat#A1360.
+The constructs were transformed into E. coli competent cells according to Sambrook.
 Blue/white colonies had screened up to select the bacterial colonies transformed with recombinant pGEM plasmids using the PCR technique.
-Clones from transformed cells were purified using the Wizard minipreps DNA purification system (Promega Corporation MD) and sequenced directly [4].
+Clones from transformed cells were purified using the Wizard minipreps DNA purification system (Promega Corporation MD) and sequenced directly.